arttu-m-l/old-node-landingpage/README.md

 # old-node-landingpage
 A few years old landing page stripped from a bit larger web application, where some of its features were/are deactivated.
-Some of the metacommentary and contents are in finnish sadly, but it should showcase somewhat of it.
+Some of the metacommentary and contents are in finnish sadly.

 ## Instructions for running the project locally
 ### 1. I recommend downloading the newest LTS version of Node.js available from: